maybleMyers/H1111/README.md

 Fastest speed will be achieved with fp8 and fp8 scaled, then you can reduce block swapping to your memory constraints. (leave about 1gb free)

-Framepack Extension tab is still a work in progress and I am working on it this weekend.
+Framepack Extension tab is still a work in progress.
 Thanks to @pftq https://github.com/pftq and @chaojie https://github.com/chaojie for their work on the extension logics.

 ## To Use the new Skyreels-V2 models